Aeroluna/LunaCoopMod/README.md

 - Changed Pyrokinetic Immolation to no longer allow casting on targets already immolated.

 Hopefully prevents dumping all their energy at once.
 Still probably more efficient to cast these yourself.

+- Removed random delay between shots from Pride of Augustgrad's weapon.

+Overall increases attack speed and allows the Battlecruiser to be affected by attack speed buffs.

 - Added 50% spell reduction to all Royal Guards.